IvanDrf/link-checker/README.md

 ### Description

-The application is a collection of microservices: [auth](https://github.com/IvanDrf/link-checker/tree/main/auth), [checker](https://github.com/IvanDrf/link-checker/tree/main/checker);  [http api-gateway](https://github.com/IvanDrf/link-checker/tree/main/api), [Telegram Bot](https://t.me/links_checker_chks_bot).
+The application is a collection of microservices: [auth](https://github.com/IvanDrf/link-checker/tree/main/auth), [checker](https://github.com/IvanDrf/link-checker/tree/main/checker), [http api-gateway](https://github.com/IvanDrf/link-checker/tree/main/api), [Telegram Bot](https://t.me/links_checker_chks_bot) and [stats](https://github.com/IvanDrf/link-checker/tree/main/statistics).
+- GRPC
+  - [auth](https://github.com/IvanDrf/link-checker/tree/main/auth) service is responsible for user authentication and authorization, account creation
+  - [checker](https://github.com/IvanDrf/link-checker/tree/main/checker) is the main service responsible for checking links

+- HTTP
+  -	[http api-gateway](https://github.com/IvanDrf/link-checker/tree/main/api) is a common gateway that is responsible for receiving requests from users
+  -	[stats](https://github.com/IvanDrf/link-checker/tree/main/statistics) is service that stores information about the most popular requested links and their latest statuses (doesnt store users information)

+- Telegram
+  - [Telegram Bot](https://t.me/links_checker_chks_bot) is a bot that allows users to save links and check them

 App allows you to register by email, confirm it and check an array of links with up to 100 links in one request, or you can use [Telegram Bot](https://t.me/links_checker_chks_bot), and the checking speed is very high, because the **worker pool** pattern is used to check links.
 ``` go
 func WorkerPool(ctx context.Context, in chan string, out chan models.Link, workers int, checkLink CheckLinkFunc) {
 	wg := new(sync.WaitGroup)